mjpritchard/test-decap-help/content/docs/getting-started/generate-ssh-key-pair.md

 {{</alert>}}

 The Linux command `ssh-keygen` should be used to generate your SSH key pair.
-Open a terminal and generate your public and private key, as follows:
+Open a terminal and generate your public and private key, as follows, replacing the e-mail address with your own:

 {{<command user="localuser" host="localhost">}}
-ssh-keygen -m PEM -t ecdsa -b 521 -f ~/.ssh/id_ecdsa_jasmin
+ssh-keygen -m PEM -t ecdsa -b 521 -C "me@somewhere.ac.uk" -f ~/.ssh/id_ecdsa_jasmin
 {{</command>}}

 (Here, `~/` or `$HOME` both mean "your home directory".
 The equivalent on Windows is `%USERPROFILE%`)